Keep your personal information up to date

 If Wrist Detection is off, you won't get Stand notifications, and your Apple Watch can't track your Stand progress.
 Background heart rate readings (like resting and walking rates) won't be taken if Wrist Detection is off.

-To check the setting, open the Apple Watch app on your iPhone.
+To check the setting, open the Watch app on your iPhone.
 Tap the My Watch tab, then tap Passcode.
 Make sure that Wrist Detection is on.

 Check the fit

 Wearing Apple Watch with the right fit — not too tight, not too loose, and with room for your skin to breathe — keeps you comfortable and lets the sensors do their job.

 You might want to tighten your Apple Watch band for workouts, then loosen it when you’re done.
 In addition, the sensors will work only if you wear your Apple Watch on the top of your wrist.

 Get the most accurate heart rate measurement

 To get the most accurate heart rate measurement when you use Workout, make sure your Apple Watch fits snugly on top of your wrist.
 The heart rate sensor should stay close to your skin.
 Learn about the accuracy and limitations of the heart rate sensor.